mfsjr/manifold-dx/README.md

   - **React Router (v4+) integration** via RedirectDx [https://github.com/mfsjr/manifold-dx-redirect-dx]

 ### Prior Art
-Obviously Redux has been our frame of reference, but Vuex should be mentioned, as it influenced this design in a couple of ways:
+Obviously Redux has been our frame of reference, but Vuex should be mentioned as it influenced this design in a couple of ways:
-- State is synchronous, async aspects should be handled elsewhere (separation of concerns).
+- State is modified synchronously, although in our case async aspects should be handled elsewhere (separation of concerns).
 - Since state is global, we have no need for declarative/nested access, we just declare it globally, eg:
 	`export const appStore = new AppStore(new AppStateCreator().appState, {});`